-Getting your financial house in order can be one of the most empowering and profitable things you can do at the beginning of the year.
+Getting your financial house in order can be one of the most empowering and positive things you can do at the beginning of the year.

-It may not seem as compelling as losing weight, better fitness or decluttering your home, but getting financially focused as a New Year’s resolution can pay off big—for this year and beyond.
+It may not seem as compelling as losing weight, better fitness or decluttering your home, but getting financially focused as a New Year’s resolution can pay off—for this year and beyond.
 Also, achieving financial health and organization is actually a lot more manageable than many of those other perennially made then broken New Year’s resolutions.
-We often don’t want to think about it, but once decisions are made and set in motion, you don’t have to keep at it daily, the way you do with diets or exercise; yet you’ll continue to reap the rewards of financial fitness for years to come.
+We often don’t want to think about it, but once decisions are made and set in motion, you don’t have to keep at it daily, the way you do with diets or exercise; yet these decisions can help put you on a path to better financial fitness.
 Let’s get started.

 Consider maxing out your retirement-plan contributions.
-For 2019, you can add as much as $19,000 in savings to a workplace retirement plan, such as a 401(k) or 403(b), up from $18,500 in 2018.
-Workers over 50 years old can save an additional $6,000 in “catch-up” contributions.
-If you can’t save the maximum, be sure to contribute at least enough money to take advantage of any matching funds from your company.
+For 2020, you can generally contribute as much as $19,500 in savings to a workplace retirement plan, such as a 401(k) or 403(b) plan, up from $19,000 in 2019.1 Workers who will be age 50 or older at any point in 2020 may be able to contribute an additional $6,500 in “catch-up” contributions.1 If you can’t save the maximum, be sure to contribute at least enough money to take advantage of any matching funds from your company.
 Because workplace retirement plans are tax-deferred accounts, you generally don’t pay income taxes on any earnings from your investments until you withdraw funds.

 With the costs of college tuition and housing both rising, you may resolve to help family members with those or other large expenses.
-For 2019, the annual gift tax exclusion is $15,000.
-A 529 college savings plan is a tax-advantaged way to save for higher education and allows you to gift savings to your children, grandchildren, other family members.
-With a 529, you can gift a lump sum—up to $75,000 in one year ($150,000 for married couples)—and then treat the gift as if it were given evenly over a five-year period.
-Also, if you do not want to make a lump sum contribution, and have not made any contributions or gifts to a particular recipient for 2018, you can make a maximum contribution of $15,000 between now and December 31, 2018 and then make another contribution up to the maximum in 2019.
+For 2020, the annual gift tax exclusion is $15,000.3 A 529 education savings plan is a tax-advantaged way to save for education expenses and allows you to gift savings to your children, grandchildren and other family members.
+With a 529, you can gift a lump sum—up to $75,000 in one year ($150,000 for married couples electing to split gifts)—and then treat the gift as if it were given evenly over a five-year period.
+Consult your tax advisor for more information.

-Your Financial Advisor can help you determine how your assets and overall financial plan can be aligned with your goals.
+It is important to spend time with your Financial Advisor who can help you determine how your assets should be allocated and how your overall financial plan should be aligned with your goals.

 The start of the year is a good time to make sure that you have updated all of the information for the beneficiaries named in your various estate planning and insurance documents, such as wills, retirement plans and life insurance policies.